ULUdev/httpserv/README.md

 # `httpserv`
 ## An http server building library written in C (this project is inspired by [`rsweb`](http://gitlab.sokoll.com/moritz/rsweb))

+## Introduction
+This project aims to provide a simple web server with `cweb` as well as a powerful abstraction library with `libhttpserv`.
+Everything in this server is meant to conform to `HTTP/1.1`

 ## Compilation
 ### Dependencies
 Currently there is [`libtree`](http://gitlab.sokoll.com/moritz/libtree) as a